ci2131a/Python/Intro/README.md

 ## Introduction to Python

 Find files containing exercises on fundamental topics of Python.
+See *?* for complete notes on introductory concepts with examples.
+Additionally, consult individuals files for specific topics.

 ### Basics

-Learn or refresh on some of the basics of Python.
-Explore code on variables and expressions.
-See `Basics.py` for the or consult the *Basics* category of the `Introduction to Python` files.
+Basic concepts in Python such as commands, operators, and variables.

 ### Functions

+Details on writing simple functions in Python.

 ### Loops

-### Conditionals
+The different types of loops like **for**, **while**, and **if/then** loops

 ### Classes